-Zoë is one of London’s freshest psychotherapists.
-She has worked in one:one and group therapy settings for 9 years.
-She specialises in working with addiction, eating disorders and trauma.
-This year she launched the hit Instagram account @the.mind.gym.
+Zoë is one of London’s freshest psychotherapists and mental health consultants.
+She has worked in therapy settings for 9 years and specialises in addiction, eating disorders and trauma.
+Her consulting work focuses on boutique brands across London.
+She is the creator and developer of YOUR MENTAL HEALTH WORKOUT ™.

 Zoë’s personal experience of transformation, along side her professional experience, enables a warm and compassionate approach to helping you live a happier, healthier life.
 She has a particular interest in overcoming self-defeating thoughts and shame-based beliefs which may get in the way of you achieving your goals and fulfilling your potential.